|Nation||United States of America (USA)|

 At closest approach, Parker Solar Probe hurtles around the Sun at approximately 430,000 mph (700,000 kph).
 That's fast enough to get from Philadelphia to Washington, D.C., in one second.

-To perform these unprecedented investigations, the spacecraft and instruments will be protected from the Sun’s heat by a 4.5-inch-thick (11.43 cm) carbon-composite shield, which will need to withstand temperatures outside the spacecraft that reach nearly 2,500 F (1,377 C).
+To perform its unprecedented investigations, the Parker Solar Probe and its instruments are protected from the Sun by a 4.5-inch-thick (11.43 cm) carbon-composite shield, which can withstand temperatures reaching nearly 2,500 degrees Fahrenheit (1,377 Celsius).